 - Refrigerant lines Refrigerant lines shall not develop leaks during normal operation.
 The Builder will repair leaking of refrigerant lines and recharge unit, unless damage was caused by the home owner.

-11. HEATING and COOLING
+11. Heating and Cooling

-A. Heating Heating system shall be capable of producing an inside temperature of 70 degrees F, as measured in the center of each room at a height of five (5) feet above the floor, under local outdoor winter design conditions as specified in the ASHRAE handbook.
+Heating system shall be capable of producing an inside temperature of 70 degrees F, as measured in the center of each room at a height of five (5) feet above the floor, under local outdoor winter design conditions as specified in the ASHRAE handbook.
 Federal, state or local energy codes shall supersede this standard where such codes have been locally adopted.
 The Builder will correct heating system to provide the required temperatures.
 However, the home owner shall be responsible for balancing dampers, registers and the other minor adjustments, as well as changing filters to a minimum of every six (6) months.

-B. Refrigeration Where air-conditioning is provided, the cooling system shall be capable of maintaining a temperature of 78 degrees F, as measured in the center of each room at a height of five (5) feet above the floor, under local outdoor summer design conditions as specified in ASHRAE handbook.
+Where air-conditioning is provided, the cooling system shall be capable of maintaining a temperature of 78 degrees F, as measured in the center of each room at a height of five (5) feet above the floor, under local outdoor summer design conditions as specified in ASHRAE handbook.
 In the case of outside temperatures exceeding 95 degrees F, a differential of 15 degrees F from the outside temperature will be maintained.
 Federal, state or local energy codes shall supersede this standard where such codes have been locally adopted.
 The Builder will correct cooling system to meet temperature condition, in accordance with specifications.

-C. Condensation Lines Condensation lines will clog eventually under normal use.
+Condensation lines will clog eventually under normal use.
 This is a home owner maintenance item.
 The Builder shall provide unobstructed condensation lines at time of occupancy.

-D. Evaporative Cooling Equipment shall function properly at temperature set.
+Equipment shall function properly at temperature set.
 The Builder will correct and adjust so that the blower and water system operate as designed.

-A. Ventilation Systems Ventilation systems shall be installed per code requirements.
+Ventilation systems shall be installed per code requirements.
 The Builder shall correct ventilation systems to provide required ventilation rates if not performing to code.
 However, the home owner shall be responsible for maintenance to fans for ventilation, filter changes and intake and exhaust hoods.

-B. Ductwork When metal is heated it expands and when cooled it contracts.
+When metal is heated it expands and when cooled it contracts.
 The result is “ticking” or “cracking” which is generally to be expected.
 However, stiffening of the ductwork and the gauge of the metal used shall be such that ducts do not “oilcan.”
 The booming noise by “oilcanning” is not acceptable.
 The Builder will correct to eliminate oilcanning.

 A. Outlets, Switches, and Fixtures